 \section{Introduction}

 At the heart of quantum information theory lies the remarkable observation that quantum devices can process information in ways that classical devices cannot.
-This is illustrated strikingly by the work of Bell, which showed that measurements made on spatially separated parts of a quantum system could produce non-classical correlations.
-More recently, much of the excitement surrounding quantum computers comes from the belief that there are problems, for example factoring~\cite{shor1999polynomial}, which can be solved by quantum computers in polynomial time but which cannot be solved efficiently by classical computers.
+This is illustrated by the work of Bell, which showed that measurements made on spatially separated parts of a quantum system could produce non-classical correlations.
+More recently, much excitement surrounding quantum computers comes from the belief that there are problems, such as factoring~\cite{shor1999polynomial}, which can be solved by quantum computers in polynomial time but cannot be solved efficiently by classical computers.

 While Bell's predictions have been verified experimentally~\cite{georgescu2021bell}, there are significant challenges to demonstrating quantum advantage for complex computational problems such as factoring.
 The current best known quantum algorithms for these problems require construction of a full scale fault-tolerant quantum computer, which is well beyond our current experimental capabilities.
 Additionally, while it is widely believed that there is no efficient classical algorithm for factoring, this hardness has not been proven formally.
 Indeed, proving any problem can be solved efficiently by a quantum computer but not by a classical computer would also require proving $\P \neq \PSPACE$~\cite{watrous2008quantum}, constituting a major breakthrough in complexity theory.